tboutron/TargetVector/README.md

 #### The Jenkinsfile

-- I use node 'master' because I have only one pc for Jenkins.
+- Node 'master' is used for a single Jenkins install.
-- I use a custom workspace (and at the beginning of the disk) because the Unreal Build Tool has problems with long filenames.
+- A custom workspace is used with consideration that the Unreal Build Tool has problems with long file and directory names.
-- The environment variables are used as parameters, to avoid hardcoding.
+- Environment variables are used as parameters, to avoid hardcoding.
-- BuildWithoutCooking.bat it's used to build the project.
-I don't use cooking because I think that process should be made in continuous delivery.
+- BuildWithoutCooking.bat builds the project.
+Cooking is disabled because that should be a seperate CD task.
-- It's not necessary to create the Visual Studio files because we don't do anything with Visual Studio, we run the tests using the Unreal Automation Tool.
+- It's not necessary for Jenkins to create the Visual Studio files because we run the tests using the Unreal Automation Tool.
-- TestRunnerAndCodeCoverage uses OpenCppCodeCoverage (which does the code coverage) attached to the Unreal Engine Editor (which does the tests run).
+- TestRunnerAndCodeCoverage uses OpenCppCodeCoverage attached to the Unreal Engine Editor (which runs the Automated Unit Tests).
-- TestRunnerAndCodeCoverage.bat assumes that you have a separate folder for tests (\Tests).
-This could be changed hardcoding it or adding another parameter to the batch file.
+- TestRunnerAndCodeCoverage.bat assumes that you have a separate folder for tests (\Source\Tests).
-- The Tests Report is made in JSon so we need to parse it to XML to be readable by JUnit.
-So, thanks to Michael Delva for his test report parser method found in his [blogspot](https://www.emidee.net/ue4/2018/11/13/UE4-Unit-Tests-in-Jenkins.html), I modified it only a little.
+- The Tests Report is made in JSON so we need to parse it to XML to be readable by JUnit.
+Thanks to Michael Delva for his test report parser method found in his [blogspot](https://www.emidee.net/ue4/2018/11/13/UE4-Unit-Tests-in-Jenkins.html), I modified it only a little.
-- The CodeCoverageReport will be used by Cobertura to display the code coverage.
+- The CodeCoverageReport will be used by Cobertura to display the code coverage and attach it to the build.
-- In some places, discordSend is used to send messages to a Discord channel.
+- Throughout the pipeline discordSend is used to send messages to the pre-configured Discord channel.
-- I do a git hard reset and git clean to clean the workspace after everything has been done.
-This way, if the repository it's something big, only the changes are downloaded and thus, we save bandwidth.
+- A git hard reset and git clean is performed to clean the workspace after completion and save bandwidth.

-It would be nice to add github checks to pull requests, but it's not possible with a free account (in private repositories).
+TODO: Pull requests

 ### Discord Setup
-discordSend is used to send messages to a Discord channel.
+The discordSend Jenkins plugin is used to send messages to a Discord channel.
 The Webhook for Discord must be defined with the TVDISCORDWEBHOOK Environment Variable in Jenkins.

-- In Discord right click on the channel you want Jenkins to send messages to and click Edit Channel.
+1. In Discord right click on the channel you want Jenkins to send messages to and click Edit Channel.
-- Navigate to Integrations > Webhooks and click New Webhook
+2. Navigate to Integrations > Webhooks and click New Webhook
-- Name it to whatever you want and click Copy Webhook
+3. Name it to whatever you want and click Copy Webhook
-- In Jenkins Navigate to Manage Jenkins > Configure System > Global Variables and check Environment Variables (if not already checked).
+4. In Jenkins Navigate to Manage Jenkins > Configure System > Global Variables and check Environment Variables (if not already checked).
-- Click the Add button
+5. Click the Add button
-- In the new entry enter TVDISCORDWEBHOOK as Name
+6. In the new entry enter TVDISCORDWEBHOOK as Name
-- Paste the Webhook copied from your Discord Channel Settings
+7. Paste the Webhook copied from your Discord Channel Settings
-- Click the Save and Apply buttons
+8. Click the Save and Apply buttons

 ### Automated Testing

 Included are 2 simple C++ tests in the "Game." group that are already setup to run in the Jenkinsfile and a VoidWorld map.
 Create new C++ tests in the /Source/Tests folder and add them to the "Game." group to automatically run Testing and Code Coverage with Jenkins builds.
+Alternatively modify the Jenkinsfile to use another test group or a specific test.